Research Note 01

 |---|---|---|---|---|

-| TQQQ/UPRO Trend SMA | BestFolio (custom) | 🔧Custom | 2024 | SPY 200d SMA trend filter combined with QQQ/SPY relative strength.
+| TQQQ/UPRO Trend SMA | BestFolio (custom) | ๐งCustom | 2024 | SPY 200d SMA trend filter combined with QQQ/SPY relative strength.
 Three regimes: QQQ-winning (TQQQ/UPRO + managed futures), SPY-winning (return-stacked), defense (diversified safe assets). |

-| Buy the Dip | BestFolio (custom) | 🔧Custom | 2024 | Daily RSI/SMA hysteresis on QQQ.
+| Buy the Dip | BestFolio (custom) | ๐งCustom | 2024 | Daily RSI/SMA hysteresis on QQQ.
 Four regimes: Oversold (100% TQQQ), Overheated (100% SQQQ), Momentum (TQQQ + managed futures + safe), Fallback (full safe portfolio). |

-| Defense First | Thomas Carlson | 📄Academic Paper | 2025 | Multi-asset model ranking 4 defensive assets (TLT/GLD/PDBC/UUP) by composite momentum.
+| Defense First | Thomas Carlson | ๐Academic Paper | 2025 | Multi-asset model ranking 4 defensive assets (TLT/GLD/PDBC/UUP) by composite momentum.
 Rank-weighted allocation (40/30/20/10%).
 Assets underperforming BIL are redirected to SPY. |

-| Optimum3.5 | BestFolio (inspired by Todd Tresidder) | 🔧Custom | 2024 | Enhanced minimum correlation momentum: rank 14 global assets by composite momentum, keep top 5 beating BIL, then select the 3 with lowest pairwise correlation.
+| Momentum-Correlation Triplet | BestFolio Research | ๐งCustom | 2024 | Minimum correlation momentum: rank 14 global assets by composite momentum, keep top 5 beating BIL, then select the 3 with lowest pairwise correlation.
 Equal-weight. |

 Quarterly value-averaging strategies from Jason Kelly's "The Neverending Bull Market."
 Instead of rebalancing to fixed weights, these grow a signal line at a fixed quarterly rate and rebalance to track it.